- Margarita Akritidou

 Situated at an altitude of 1,200 meters in the very heart of the majestic mountain range of Pindos in Epirus, Metsovo is undoubtedly one of Greece’s more picturesque towns.
 The city was home to some of the country’s most skilled stonemasons who used the region’s rich natural resources to build gorgeous mansions, monasteries, fountains, and cobbled streets and squares, most of which remain untouched by time.
 Nearby mountain peaks, slopes and pristine forests offer an arresting sight to visitors, who can enjoy scenic hikes in the surrounding area.
 Despite the rapid increase in tourism in recent years, Metsovo still preserves its traditional character, perfectly combining the past with the present by offering a multitude of cultural and sport activities all year round.

 The old city of Veria is situated in northern Greece, between the slopes of Mount Vermio and the shores of Aliakmon river.
-Entrenched in deep-rooted history dating back to ancient Macedonia, Byzantium and the Ottoman Empire, Veria offers a wealth of cultural experiences, from superb Byzantine churches and remarkable monuments, such as Apostle Paul’s Podium, to historical Macedonian and Ottoman architecture and winding stone-paved streets and squares.
+Entrenched in deep-rooted history dating back to ancient Macedonia, Byzantium and the Ottoman Empire, Veria offers a wealth of cultural experiences.
+From superb Byzantine churches and remarkable monuments, such as Apostle Paul’s Podium, to historical Macedonian and Ottoman architecture and winding stone-paved streets and squares, there’s plenty to explore.
 Perhaps one of the city’s most intriguing features is its well-preserved old Jewish quarter and synagogue, remnant of Veria’s prosperous Jewish community resident until the 1940s.
 Veria serves as a convenient base to explore the picturesque monasteries and mountain villages scattered around in the area, and visit the famous archaeological site of Aeges, ancient Macedonia’s first capital.

 Located in Thrace, on the crossroads between Europe and Asia, Xanthi is known as ‘the city with a thousand colors’ for its vivid, multicultural atmosphere.
 The city owes much of its fame and fortune to its formerly bustling tobacco industry and its renowned traditional carnival, which is held every February or March.
 Xanthi’s old town is said to be an open museum, exhibiting a fascinating fusion of architectural traditions that reflect the religious, cultural, and ethnic diversity of the peoples that lived and prospered in the city.
 Much like its architecture, Xanthi’s culinary traditions represent an intriguing cosmopolitan mix, typical of the region.